Guide - A Costa da Morte, Travelling Through Eastern Route

 Laxe.
 Imágen de Turismo de Laxe.

-And finally, before heading back home to rest, visit the small beach of Los Cristales on the outskirts of Laxe, next to the cemetery, the spectacular natural space of Traba Beach, and the beautiful Soesto Beach.
-These two hidden wild paradises will surely enchant you.
+And finally, before heading back home to rest, visit the very small beach of Los Cristales on the outskirts of Laxe, next to the cemetery, the spectacular natural space of Traba Beach, and the beautiful Soesto Beach.
+These two hidden, untamed paradises are sure to captivate you.

 Traba de Laxe Beach, Los Cristales Beach and Soesto Beach